-Some of the following risks relate principally to the industry in which we operate and to our business in general.
-Other risks relate principally to the securities market and to ownership of our securities, including our common units and our 2019 Notes (defined below).
-The occurrence of any of the events described in this section could significantly and negatively affect our business, financial condition, operating results or cash available for distributions on our common units or required payments on our 2019 Notes or the trading price of our common units and our 2019 Notes.
+The following risks relate principally to the industry in which we operate and to our business in general.
+Other risks relate principally to the securities market and ownership of our securities, including our common units, our 9.00% Series A Cumulative Redeemable Preferred Units, or our Series A Preferred Units and our 6.25% Notes due October 30, 2019, or our 2019 Notes.
+The occurrence of any of the events described in this section could significantly and negatively affect our business, financial condition, operating results or cash available for distribution on our units and required payments on our 2019 Notes, and the trading price of our securities.